GenTrajSim/UOP/README.md

 pymatgen == 2024.6.10
 ```
 ## Installation guide: N/A
+The codes only need to satisfy the above environments and maintain the path format in github in order to run.
 ## A small dataset to demo the code of Training UOP:
 ```bash
 Train/Data_111/displacement/coord/*npy